Slideshow image

 Becoming a vessel of honour.

-Back in 2011, when we were in Texas, Dr Savelle preached a message at Heritage of Faith Centre titled Becoming a Vessel of Honour.
+Back in 2011, when we visited Texas, Dr Savelle preached a message at Heritage of Faith Centre titled Becoming a Vessel of Honour.

 He shared how earlier that day he and Mrs Carolyn had given our family a tour of their home.
-They didn’t show us the mess or the ordinary things — they showed us their most precious possessions.
-They told stories.
-They took delight in what they valued most.
+They didn’t show us the mess or the ordinary things, but their most precious possessions.
+They told stories, and they delighted in what they valued most.

-He then took us to 2 Timothy 2:20 — that in a great house there are vessels of gold and silver, but also wood and clay.
+He then took us to 2 Timothy 2:20, where it says that in a great house there are vessels of gold and silver, but also wood and clay.
 Some for honour, some for dishonour.

-Could it be that what God is able to pour into us — and do through us — is connected to the vessel we choose to become?
+Could it be that what God can pour into us—and do through us—is connected to the vessel we choose to become?

 So… how do we become a vessel of honour?